I-INCE Technical Activities

 Marco Beltman and Robert Hellweg, Co-conveners

 The objective of I-INCE Technical Study Group 10 (TSG-10) is to make "Buy-Quiet" programs known to purchasers of equipment to which workers are exposed (such as for the construction industry) and to professional buyers.
 Related programs for industry and consumers such as labeling, declarations, and noise ratings will not be covered by TSG-10.
-TSG-10 held a meeting at IN15 on Sunday, 2015 August 9.
-It will hold a 1-day symposium on "Buy Quiet" right after the INTER-NOISE 2016 Congress on 2016 August 25 in Hamburg, Germany.
-The TSG 10 plans to issue its final report late in 2016.
+TSG-10 held a meeting at IN16 on Sunday, 2016 August 21.
+It held a 1-day symposium on "Buy Quiet" right after the INTER-NOISE 2016 Congress on 2016 August 25 in Hamburg, Germany.
+The TSG 10 plans to issue its final report soon in 2017.

 Future Congress Technical Planners (FCTP)